 The basic operation of AirCleaner[®] is described below.
-Only the video pathway is described, and the basic increment of time is one second (with up to 30 frames included in each second, depending on the video format).
+Only the video pathway is described, and the basic increment of time is one second (the number of frames depends on the video format).

 In this example, AirCleaner® is programmed with the following parameters: